ssenmosip/mosip-temp-documentation/Partner-Management-Service-APIs.md

 PMS_COR_003|Could not process the request|Any Internal Error

 ### GET /pmpartners
-This request will retrieve all Auth/E-KYC Partners for the particular policy group.
+This API would be used to retrieve all Auth/E-KYC Partners for the policy group.

 #### Resource URL
 <div>https://mosip.io/partnermanagement/v1/pmpartners</div>